jcorbino/mole/README.md

 The folder `doc_MATLAB` contains generated documentation about the MATLAB/Octave API.
 It was generated with a tool called [_m2html_](https://www.gllmflndn.com/software/matlab/m2html).
 However, for a quick start on MOLE's MATLAB/Octave version, we recommend to start with this short [guide](https://github.com/jcorbino/mole/blob/master/CSRC%20Report%20on%20MOLE.pdf).

+For C++ users, we provide a short [guide](https://github.com/jcorbino/mole/blob/master/MOLE_C%2B%2B_Quick_Guide.pdf) to MOLE's C++ flavor.
+However, for those in need of more details to interact with the library, we suggest to follow these instructions:

 To generate the C++ documentation, just execute:

 `doxygen Doxyfile` (requires _Doxygen_ and _Graphviz_)